-By this method, you can likely change mailbox sync settings greyed out and fix other issues too.
+This method allows you to change mailbox sync settings greyed out and fix other issues.

 Method 5: Try to Run the Hardware and Device Troubleshooter

-The greyed-out settings might be caused by some hardware issues on the computer.
-You can use the steps below, and you can fix the issue by troubleshooting.
+Some hardware issues on the computer might cause the greyed-out settings.
+You can use the steps below and fix the issue by troubleshooting.